 Study Area

-The study focuses on the semi-arid savanna rangelands in southeast Idaho known as the Snake River Plain.
+The study focused on the semi-arid savanna rangelands in southeast Idaho known as the Snake River Plain.
 The Snake River Plain is located in southern Idaho and stretches east to west 400 miles (640 km) from Wyoming to Oregon.
 The Snake River Plain was formed as a result of the movement of the North American tectonic plate over the Yellowstone hotspot.
 Geologists believe that this hotspot was formed around 16 million years ago and has traced a path through the landscape to its present location, Yellowstone National Park (Smith and Braile, 1994).
 This volcanic activity has modified the landscape, creating a 70 mile (110 km) channel that has crosscut the basin and range patterns of the Rocky Mountains and has significantly altered the climate of this area.
 While most of the Western United States is situated within the rain shadow of the Sierra Nevada, the Cascades and the Olympic mountains, The Snake River Plain funnels precipitation through a moisture channel extending from the Pacific Ocean to Yellowstone.
 While most of the Snake River Plain itself is semi-arid, this region receives an abundance of precipitation and forms the headwaters of the Snake River.
 From Yellowstone, the Snake River flows west through the desiccated countryside and sustains a tremendous diversity of plant and animal species.
 Many of the shrub species that dominate this landscape include Big Sagebrush (Artemisia tridentata), Rocky Mountain Juniper (Juniperus scopulorum), and Antelope Bitterbrush (Pursia tridentata).
 The understory is comprised of a variety of forbes and grasses, including Bluebunch Wheatgrass (Pseudorogneria spicata), Indian Ricegrass (Oryzopsis hymenoides), Crested Wheatgrass (Elymus lanceolatus), Bottlebrush Squrreltail (Elymus elymoides), needle-and-thread grass (Stipa comata), and Cheatgrass (Bromus tectorum).
 Many species of animals that also inhabit this area include coyote (Canis latrans), mountain lion (Puma concolor), pronghorn antelope (Antilocapra americana), greater sage-grouse (Centrocercus urophasianus), rainbow trout (Oncorhychus mykiss), golden eagle (Aquila chrysaetos), and substantial populations of elk (Cervus canadensis) and mule deer (Odocoileus hemionus).

 Study Period

-The time period of this project is April-September, 2013 & 2014; April – June, 2015.
+The study period for this project was April-September, 2013 and 2014; April – June, 2015.
 These months encapsulate the growing season.
 Twenty-three images were obtained from Landsat 8 Operational Land Imager (OLI) focusing on WRS-2 Path 39 Row 30.
-The min, max, and average daily temperature, daily precipitation, relative humidity, and growing degree days was downloaded from ArgiMet the cooperative agricultural weather network for every day of the study period.
+The minimum, maximum, average daily temperature, daily precipitation, relative humidity, and growing degree days were downloaded from ArgiMet – the cooperative agricultural weather network for every day of the study period.

-This project falls under the NASA Natural Disaster Applications Area seeking to improve wildfire susceptibility forecasting and enhance management practices by providing information allowing land managers to make better, more informed decisions.
+This project falls under the NASA Natural Disaster Applications Area by seeking to improve wildfire susceptibility forecasting and enhance management practices by providing information allowing land managers to make better, more informed decisions.

 Project partners